bitcraze/bitcraze-website/src/about/events/roscon2024.md

 What we will show  shown at our booth was a fully decentralized swarm demo where we showed of several items:

 - **The [lighthouse positioning system]({% id_url lighthouse-system-overview %}) for onboard positioning**: This is are default demo setup for conference and fair booths.
-- **Multiranger based swarm mapping in ROS2**: We are using the [Crazyswarm2 project](https://imrclab.github.io/crazyswarm2/) as the Crazyflie Communication server and a [multiranger mapping ROS 2 node](https://github.com/knmcguire?tab=repositories) to create a map of the environment with 3 crazyflies at the same time.
+- **Multiranger based swarm mapping in ROS2**: We are using the [Crazyswarm2 project](https://imrclab.github.io/crazyswarm2/) as the Crazyflie<sup>®</sup> Communication server and a [multiranger mapping ROS 2 node](https://github.com/knmcguire?tab=repositories) to create a map of the environment with 3 crazyflies at the same time.
 The map mering is being done by an community contributed github repo called [mapMergeForMultiRobotMapping-ROS2](https://github.com/abdulkadrtr/mapMergeForMultiRobotMapping-ROS2).

 THe Multiranger based swarm mapping is based on the skill learning session given at the [Robotics Developer Day](https://www.theconstruct.ai/robotics-developers-day/) and based on what is done for the [tutorial written in this blogpost](https://www.bitcraze.io/2024/09/crazyflies-adventures-with-ros-2-and-gazebo/).